R4FI/bookend-frontend/README.md

 # bookend-frontend
-after login if the sinout button or add not apeard please perform a reload.
+after login if the signout button or add not apeared please perform a reload.